antfu/vite-plugin-glob/README.md

 - `import.meta.globEager`
 - `import.meta.globEagerDefault` (undocumented)

 That results in a quite large API surface to maintain and make the future extension harder.
+For example, if we want `import.meta.globNamed` we might also need to add `import.meta.globEagerNamed`, making the counts to 5.

 Thus I propose to experiment with the `import.meta.glob` as an external plugin so we could introduce breaking change more easier and ships the implementation much faster (in Vite it takes days for a change to be meraged, and weeks to months for it to be landed in stable release).
 And when we feel the new design is able to cover most of the use cases, then we could embed it into Vite core as a one-time breaking change in v3.0.